Gain access. Build a professional network. Get job experience.

 I wanted to grow my own mentoring skills while also hoping to share some of my experiences that may help someone who is starting out in their college selection and eventual career.
 I always look for ways to help grow the members of our team who may be earlier in their career and hoped that I could do the same for a mentee.

-Congratulations to our latest college grad!
+Congratulations to another college grad!
 Amadou collects languages fluently—French, Fulani, English, C+.
 A skilled programmer and debugger, he describes game design as “a tool for expression.”

 In Guinea, he used to wait for electricity every other day to watch his favorite shows.
 Plugged in at Urban Arts, he built Blind Runner, which draws from his experiences as an immigrant to the U.S. “The game represents the immigrant trying to avoid problems while trying to get as many opportunities as he can.
 Even if you make it to the end, you might miss opportunities and still fail.”